 - Unique visits – The total number of people who visited your website during a specific timeframe (week, month, year).

 - Entry points – How your visitors get in your website and the pathway they take to go to your landing/transaction pages.

 - Page views – The specific pages on your website that get the most views/traffic.

 - Conversion rate – The percentage of people who take action on your website (e.g. completed a form, purchased/downloaded a product, subscribed, etc.)

-- Click density – This will show you the amount of clicks on each of your website’s area or “zone,” such as links, white space, and images.
+- Click density – This shows the number of clicks on your website’s areas or “zone,”; links, white space, and images.
 Analyzing your click density data will help you determine which specific areas people are frequenting, and which ones they tend to ignore.

 Helpful Tools to Track Business Website Performance

 Formerly known as “Google Webmaster Tools (GWT),” Google Search Console (GSC) is one of the best tools to have if you want to track your website performance, especially how it fares on the world’s top search engine site (Google).